Data File Editor

 2. Select the "Show Hex" option.

-The following window with hexadecimal data should be displayed.
+The following screen with hexadecimal dump information should be displayed.

 1. Use the mouse to position the cursor to the left of the first hex 40 value as shown in the preceding window.